Reformed Christianity: Logical order of God's decree

-Supralapsarians believe that God chose which individuals to save logically prior to the decision to allow the race to fall and that the Fall serves as the means of realization of that prior decision to send some individuals to hell and others to heaven (that is, it provides the grounds of condemnation in the reprobate and the need for salvation in the elect).
+Supralapsarianism is based on the belief that God chose which individuals to save logically prior to the decision to allow the race to fall and that the Fall serves as the means of realization of that prior decision to send some individuals to hell and others to heaven (that is, it provides the grounds of condemnation in the reprobate and the need for salvation in the elect).
 In contrast, infralapsarians hold that God planned the race to fall logically prior to the decision to save or damn any individuals because, it is argued, in order to be "saved", one must first need to be saved from something and therefore the decree of the Fall must precede predestination to salvation or damnation.

 These two views vied with each other at the Synod of Dort, an international body representing Calvinist Christian churches from around Europe, and the judgments that came out of that council sided with infralapsarianism (Canons of Dort, First Point of Doctrine, Article 7).
 The Westminster Confession of Faith also teaches (in Hodge's words "clearly impl[ies]") the infralapsarian view, but is sensitive to those holding to supralapsarianism.
 The Lapsarian controversy has a few vocal proponents on each side today, but overall it does not receive much attention among modern Calvinists.

-Reformed churches
+Branches

-The Reformed tradition is largely represented by the Continental Reformed, Presbyterian, Evangelical Anglican, Congregationalist, and Reformed Baptist denominational families.
+The Reformed tradition is historically represented by the Continental, Presbyterian, Reformed Anglican, Congregationalist, Calvinistic Methodist and Reformed Baptist denominational families.

-Continental Reformed churches
+Reformed churches practice several forms of church government, primarily presbyterian and congregational, but some adhere to episcopal polity.
+The largest interdenominational association is the World Communion of Reformed Churches with more than 100 million members in 211 member denominations around the world.
+Smaller, conservative Reformed associations include the World Reformed Fellowship and the International Conference of Reformed Churches.

-Considered to be the oldest and most orthodox bearers of the Reformed faith, the continental Reformed Churches uphold the Helvetic Confessions and Heidelberg Catechism, which were adopted in Zurich and Heidelberg, respectively.
-In the United States, immigrants belonging to the continental Reformed Churches joined the Dutch Reformed Church there, as well as the Anglican Church.
+Continental

-Congregational churches
+"Continental" Reformed churches originate in continental Europe, a term used by English speakers to distinguish them from traditions from the British Isles.
+Many uphold the Helvetic Confessions and Heidelberg Catechism, which were adopted in Zurich and Heidelberg, respectively.
+In the United States, immigrants belonging to the continental Reformed churches joined the Dutch Reformed Church there, as well as the Anglican Church.

-The Congregational churches are a part of the Reformed tradition founded under the influence of New England Puritanism.
-The Savoy Declaration is the confession of faith held by the Congregationalist churches.
-An example of a Christian denomination belonging to the Congregationalist tradition is the Conservative Congregational Christian Conference.
+Presbyterian

-Presbyterian churches
+Presbyterian churches are named for their order of government by assemblies of elders, or presbyters.
+They are especially influenced by John Knox, who brought Reformed theology and polity to the Church of Scotland after spending time on the continent in Calvin's Geneva.
+Presbyterians historically uphold the Westminster Confession of Faith.

-The Presbyterian churches are part of the Reformed tradition and were influenced by John Knox's teachings in the Church of Scotland.
-Presbyterianism upholds the Westminster Confession of Faith.
+Congregational